-When using a model for decision making, we obtain an estimate drawn from the model's sampling distribution, and we intervene if the estimate of the causal effect is greater than (to the right of) $\tau$.
-Therefore, for each sampling distribution, the area to the left side of $\tau$ represents the probability of making the wrong decision.
-In this example, UM usually leads to the correct decision (i.e., most of the red distribution falls to the right of $\tau$).\footnote{If $f$ had been closer to $\tau$, UM would make the wrong decision more often.} In contrast, decision making using BM is strongly affected by the causal bias.
-Figure~\ref{fig:bias_high} shows a case in which more than half of the distribution of BM falls to the left of $\tau$, due to a large ``downward" bias that leads BM to systematically underestimate $f$.
-Under these circumstances, the bias is so strong that BM makes the wrong decision on average.
-Thus, here UM is a better alternative, despite having larger variance.
+When using a model for decision making, we obtain an estimate drawn from the model's sampling distribution, and we intervene if the estimate of the causal effect is greater than (to the right of) $\delta$.
+Therefore, for each sampling distribution, the area to the left side of $\delta$ represents the probability of making the wrong decision.
+In this example, the UM usually leads to the correct decision (i.e., most of the red distribution falls to the right of $\delta$).\footnote{If $\tau$ had been closer to $\delta$, the UM would make the wrong decision more often.} In contrast, decision making using the BM is strongly affected by the causal bias.
+Figure~\ref{fig:bias_high} shows a case in which more than half of the BM distribution falls to the left of $\delta$, due to a large ``downward" bias that leads the BM to systematically underestimate $\tau$.
+Under these circumstances, the bias is so strong that the BM makes the wrong decision on average.
+Thus, here the UM is a better alternative, despite having larger variance.

 Now consider Figure~\ref{fig:bias_med}.
-Here the causal bias still leads BM to systematically underestimate $f$, but slightly less.
-This small change in effect estimation bias has a large effect on decision-making accuracy---for decision-making BM's smaller variance compensates for its bias.
-Whereas in Figure~\ref{fig:bias_high} UM was clearly a much better choice, in Figure~\ref{fig:bias_med} it is no longer clear which model is a better alternative---the two models seem equally likely to make the correct decision, and it is easy to see how BM could be preferable despite its bias if it had even smaller variance.
-Importantly, both BM and UM would converge to the optimal decision with unlimited data because their distributions are centered in the “correct side” of the threshold, implying that in such cases the detrimental effect of confounding on decision making can be corrected with larger data.
-So, while BM cannot recover the true causal effect, it can in fact identify the optimal decision.
+Here the causal bias still leads the BM to systematically underestimate $\tau$, but slightly less.
+This small change in effect estimation bias has a large effect on decision-making accuracy; for decision-making, the BM's smaller variance compensates for its bias.
+Whereas in Figure~\ref{fig:bias_high}, the UM was a much better choice, in Figure~\ref{fig:bias_med}, it is no longer clear which model is a better alternative---the two models seem equally likely to make the correct decision.
+It is easy to see how the BM could be preferable despite its bias if it had even smaller variance.
+Importantly, in this case, both the BM and the UM would converge to the optimal decision with unlimited data because their distributions are centered on the “correct side” of the threshold, implying that the detrimental effect of confounding on decision making can be corrected with larger data.
+So, while the BM cannot recover the true causal effect, it can in fact identify the optimal decision.